sinhashubham95/structs-vs-pointers/README.md

 ok  	github.com/sinhashubham95/structs-vs-pointers/arrays           7.374s
 ```

-By default, the Go compiler passes the arrays by pointer, so if the underlying struct type is its pointer, it skips the optimisation the Go compiler does to contain it within the stack frame. **So it's always preferred to use the underlying type as the struct value, rather than a pointer.**
+By default, the Go compiler passes the arrays(slices) as a slice header struct, so if the underlying struct type is its pointer, it skips the optimisation the Go compiler does to contain it within the stack frame. **So it's always preferred to use the underlying type as the struct value, rather than a pointer.**

 ### Maps